Is it Safe to Drink From a Reusable Water Bottle Left in a Car?

 Another problem is disposable bottles that have been opened, drunk from, resealed, and then left in a hot car.

 The water in the bottle would have been pure and sanitary from the bottling plant.
 However, now you’ve opened it and drank from it, you’ve potentially let traces of bacteria in.
-This can be a problem when left in a hot car because heat accelerates bacteria growth.
+This can be a problem when left in a hot car because heat accelerates bacterial growth.

 Leaving Plastic Water Bottles in the Car is a Fire Hazard